 - Correct: The New York State Association of College Admissions Counselors

-- Wrong: I went to the State of Texas for a vacation.
+- Incorrect: I went to the State of Texas for a vacation.

 Spell out the names of the 50 U.S. states when they stand alone in textual material.

 Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah should never be abbreviated in text.